ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 ##### Removing punctuation from value labels
 Punctuation value labels can interfer with the display of the data in formats such as CSV.
 To remove punctuation from value labels click on "Puctuation" in the Issues panel at the top of the table.
 Select the all rows and click "Replace" in the left hand side menu.
 Alternativle, enter a character in the box over the replace button to replace punctuation with this character.

-(Tina: This did not remove all comma or apostophies, possibly because of differnt encodings.)
-(Tina: It might be a good idea to let the user decide which punctuation they want to remove, e.g. just the commas but nothing else.)

 ##### Removing inconsistent uppercase text.
 To remove inconsistant use of upercase click Uppercase in the Issues panel.
 DRAT considers the following as inconsistant use of uppercase: